-There is no treatment for this disease, but certain medications can slow down its progression.
+There’s no treatment for this disease, but certain medications can slow its progression.

 How Is Polycystic Kidney Disease Inherited?

-So, if a cat with PKD is used for breeding, he/she will pass on PKD to many kittens throughout his/her breeding life.
+So, if a cat with PKD is used for breeding, it will pass on PKD to many kittens throughout its breeding life.

 Keep a Persian Cat Cool

-- Buy a cooling pad – These are blankets with temperature cooling technology; most long-haired cats love them.
+- Cooling pad.
+These are blankets with temperature cooling technology.

-- Let your cat go into the coldest parts of the house – such as the cellar utility room or bathroom – if it is safe to do so.
+- Let your cat go into the coldest parts of the house, such as the cellar utility room or bathroom.

 - Place an ice cube in your cat’s water bowl.

-- Buy a granite or marble slab for your cat to sleep on – These slabs stay very cool.
-Try placing a couple of slabs in different rooms throughout the house.
+- Buy a granite or marble slab for your cat to sleep on.
+Place a couple of slabs in different rooms of the house.

 Create a Calming Environment

 Excitement and anxiety can aggravate breathing problems in flat-faced cats.
-So, as well as keeping your cat cool, you should try to keep them calm.
-Consider the following:
+So, as well as keeping your cat cool, you should keep them calm.

-- Some flat-faced breeds (especially Persians) hate noise.
-Try to make your home as quiet as possible and give your cat plenty of hiding places if visitors come over.
+- Some flat-faced breeds, especially Persians, hate noise.
+Make your home quieter and give your cat plenty of hiding places if visitors come over.

 - Cats with BOAS struggle to fall asleep.
-If you see your catnapping, do not wake them up as this could cause distress and anxiety.
+If you see your cat napping, don’t wake it up as this could cause distress and anxiety.
 Due to their breathing problems, it could take them hours to fall asleep again.

 Prevent Respiratory Diseases

 Respiratory diseases are more common in flat-faced breeds.
-To prevent these, try the following tips:
+To prevent these, do the following:

 - Eliminate common allergens such as house dust, grass pollen, and beef-based cat foods.
-Vacuuming the house daily with help to remove house dust.
-When the pollen count is high, try to shut all windows and doors and keep your cat inside.
+Vacuuming the house daily with remove house dust.
+When the pollen count is high, shut all windows and doors and keep your cat inside.

 - Vaccinate your cat for common viral infections.
-This is especially important if your cat is going to socialize with other animals.
-Your vet will be able to advise you on the recommended vaccinations for flat-faced cats.
+This is important if your cat is going to socialize with other animals.

-- If you are going away, try to arrange care for your cat at home, rather than sending them off to a cattery.
-This will massively reduce the risk of infection.
+- If you are going away, arrange care for your cat at home, rather than sending them off to a cattery.
+This will reduce the risk of infection.